French Equestrian Property

 Generally it will take around two or three months to complete the purchase.
 During this time the balance of the purchase money must be paid into the account of the notaire, this must be done well ahead of the completion date.
 The notaire will prepare the documents, check that the deed of sale (Acte de Vente) is in order and have the legal title ready to be signed over.
 It is possible to have someone sign on your behalf if you give them power of attorney.
 An interpreter may be of use at this point if your French is not very good and many Notaires will suggest (or insist) that an interpreter is with you.

 All information provided is believed to be current and provided free of charge.
 No liability can be accepted for the reliability of the information and statements made as this is obtained from 3rd parties.
 We always recommend you take legal advice from a fully qualified Lawyer or Notary before buying a property overseas.

-Located 170km South of Paris, in the Loire Valley, not far from Burgundy as well.
-Exceptional historic castle erected in the 15thc (on older bases) and completed with wings in the 17th century, re...
+Located 170km South of Paris, not far from Burgundy, in Aubigny sur Nere and close to Bourges, this exceptional historic castle erected in the 15thc (on older bases) and completed with wings in the 17...

 - Floor Size: 800 square metres

 - Plot Size: 170,000 square metres (17.00 hectares / 42.01 acres)

 PRICE REDUCED - Historic chateau in Normandy Impressive chateau dating back to the 15th and 18th centuries (Historic Monument) in excellent condition: 6 reception rooms, 14 bedrooms and 8 bathrooms...

 - Plot Size: 250,000 square metres (25.00 hectares / 61.78 acres)